konveyor/enhancements/enhancements/tackle/tackle-jira-integration/README.md

 ### Non-Goals

-- Implement a Jira addon of any kind.
+- Implement a [Jira App](https://marketplace.atlassian.com/addons/app/jira) of any kind.
 - Design and implement the executive dashboards or tackle the senior management persona.
 These features will be dealt with in a potential future enhancement.

 ## Proposal